madeindjs/nestjs-graphile-worker/README.md

 ## Features

 - use a `GraphileWorkerModule` to register Graphile Worker with a `asRootAsync` to pass dynamic parameters
-- provide a `GraphileWorkerService` to add jobs or start runner
+- provide a `WorkerService` to add jobs or start runner
 - provide a `OnWorkerEvenet` decorator to add custom behavior on `job:success` for example

 ## Installation